DIY Weighted Lap Pad: Easy Tutorial for Better Focus & Regulation

 Caution!
 Can A Weighted Lap Pad Be Used While Sleeping?
 And Other Precautions-

 Do not use a weighted lap pad or weighted stuffed animals while sleeping due to suffocation and entrapment risks.
-Weighted lap pads should only be used during the day.
+Weighted lap pads should only be used during the day and always with adult supervision.

 These types of sensory supports should only be used for children over the age of four years who weigh at least 50 pounds to avoid suffocation.
 Weighted lap pads, animals, and blankets should be lifted easily without difficulty to avoid suffocation or entrapment by the user to ensure safety.
 Only use one weighted device at a time, and always under adult supervision.
 If a weighted device causes pain or discomfort, stop use immediately.